Bunbury, Western Australia: Pre-European history

-The original inhabitants of Greater Bunbury are the Indigenous Australian Noongar people.
+The original inhabitants of Greater Bunbury are the Aboriginal Australian Noongar people.
 The people hunted and fished throughout the sub-region prior to the first European settlement in the 1830s.
 The area was originally known as "Goomburrup" before the arrival of Lt.
 Bunbury.

 Early colonial period

 The first registered sighting of Greater Bunbury was by French explorer Captain Louis de Freycinet from his ship the Casuarina in 1803.
 He named the area Port Leschenault after the expedition's botanist, Leschenault de La Tour.
 The bay on Greater Bunbury's western shores was named Geographe after another ship in the fleet.

 In 1829, Dr Alexander Collie and Lieutenant Preston explored the area of Bunbury on land.
 In 1830 Lieutenant Governor Sir James Stirling visited the area and a military post was subsequently established; it only lasted six months.
 The area was renamed Bunbury by the Governor in recognition of Lieutenant Henry William St Pierre Bunbury, who developed the very difficult inland route from Pinjarra to Bunbury.
 Bunbury's first settlers were John and Helen Scott, their sons Robert, William and John Jr, and step-son Daniel McGregor, who arrived in January 1838.
 Bunbury township was mentioned in the Government Gazette in 1839, but lots in the township were not surveyed until 1841.
 In March 1841 lots were declared open for selection.

 Intermittent bay whaling activity was conducted on the coast from the 1830s through to the 1850s.

-By 1842 Bunbury was home to 16 buildings including an inn.
+By 1842, Bunbury was home to 16 buildings including an inn.
 Thereafter, a growing port serviced the settlers and the subsequent local industries that developed.

 One of the major industries to open up to cement the importance of Bunbury as a port was the timber industry.
 Timber logs would be floated down the Collie River to be loaded aboard ships headed to the Northern Hemisphere or to South Africa where the hardwood timbers were used for railway sleepers.

-In 1884 the Government decided to construct a railway from Bunbury to Boyanup, 16 mi long.
+In 1884, the Government decided to construct a railway from Bunbury to Boyanup, 16 mi long.
 When the line was completed in 1887, the contractor who had built it obtained a contract to control and work it, which he did with horses.
 The line was eventually taken over by the Government in 1891 and operated with locomotives.
 The inconvenience of a railway isolated from the capital gave rise to agitation and in 1893 the South Western Railway was constructed between East Perth and Picton, connecting Greater Bunbury and Perth.
 The Boyanup line was extended to Donnybrook in the same year.
 The railways connected the port of Bunbury to the coal and mineral deposits and agricultural areas to the north and east of Greater Bunbury.

 The population of the town was 2,970 (1,700 males and 1,270 females) in 1898.

-In 1903 a breakwater to further protect the bay and port area was completed.
+In 1903, a breakwater to further protect the bay and port area was completed.